yiangos/sitecore.media.webp/README.md

 # sitecore.media.webp
-Media handler override to serve images in webp format
+Media handler override to convert images in webp format on the fly.